wlaub/eow/README.md

 ### Invisible Spinner

 An invisible spinner that can render its hitbox in Loenn and has options for locking and showing if it's off-grid.
 For building larger hazards with custom graphics using a familiar hitbox geometry.

+### Flag Initializer

+Must place in !eow/~eow.
+Can place multiple.
+The listed non-empty flags will be set true when the chapter is started or restarted (Session.JustStarted = True).
+This allows flags to be consistently initialized when starting a map even when using ctrl+click to teleport.

 ### Eye Of The Wednesday